Long Term Care Insurance Georgia Partnership Costs, Companies, Quotes

 Section 6021 of the 2005 Deficit Reduction Act allows for Qualified State Long Term Care Partnerships.
 Georgia Long Term Care Partnership insurance policies are often referred to as Partnership Policies.

 Reciprocity allows you to buy a qualifying Long Term Care Partnership insurance policy in another state and maintain its unique asset protection if you move to Georgia.
 The State of Georgia will also recognize accumulated asset protection for Medicaid qualification if you’re already receiving benefits under your Long Term Care Partnership insurance policy before moving to Georgia.
 The majority of states do have reciprocity, but not all states are included in this reciprocity pact.

-Long term care insurance rates in Georgia will depend upon your age and health history at the time you buy insurance.
+How much does long term care insurance cost in Georgia?
+The answer: It depends on your age and health history at the time you buy insurance.
 In general, the younger and healthier you are the lower the premium.
 The cost will also depend on the following benefits you select:

 - Benefit Period

 - Inflation Protection (if chosen)